 Position the starter strip with the top edge on the chalk line and the ends 6-1/2" away from the outside and inside corners (when using lineal systems or wide corners), 4" if using standard one-piece corners.
-Nail to wall following previously mentioned nailing instructions.
-When hollows occur in the wall surface, shim out the starter strip to avoid a wavy appearance in the finished siding job.
-Nail every 8" to 12".
+Fasten starter strip every 8".